bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

    Global Variables): Redefine values and properties of global artifacts depending on the execution context.

--  Redefinition with overrides (e.g. for Html Dialogs and/or Sub Processes):
-   Define a replacement component for an already existing component.
+-  Redefinition with overrides (e.g. for Html Dialogs, Html Dialog components and/or Sub Processes): Define a replacement component for an already existing component.

 This chapter only deals with the third category of artifact redefinitions (overrides).